 • ISO/FDIS 32122 [Actuellement en cours d'élaboration]

-Transaction assurance in E-commerce — Guidelines for offering online dispute resolution services
+Transaction assurance in E-commerce — Guidance for offering online dispute resolution services

 Comité technique